f5devcentral/f5-bd-cis-demo/demo-mc-onetier/README.md

 # Multi-cluster one tier demo

+The overall configuration can be found [here](https://clouddocs.f5.com/containers/latest/userguide/multicluster/)

-## Overvire of the CIS config
+## Overview of the CIS deployment

 This is a multi-cluster demo which expectects a single kube config file with the contexts of all the clusters to be used.

-This demo has been used with two clusters with context names ocp1 and ocp2.
+This demo is prepare for using two clusters with context names ocp1 and ocp2.
 The files in the cis-config folder will need to be modified if these are different (probably it is easier to just create a replica of the context with these names).

 The demo makes use of  bin/run-cluster.sh which is expected to be in the $PATH.
 Once copied somewhere in the $PATH, run run-cluster.sh without arguments and follow the instructions.

 In a multi-cluster setup, there are two CIS instances (to provide HA) for each BIG-IP hence there are 4 Deployment files for the typical 2xBIG-IP cluster.
 The files in f5-bigip<id>-ctlr-deployment.clusterip.<cluster>.yaml need to be accomodated specifying IP addresses.
 The passwords are stored in a secret created from the cis-config/deploy-cis.sh script.